Coronavirus State and Local Fiscal Recovery Funds for Tribal Governments

 Treasury issued the second payment in respect of the Employment Allocation after Tribal governments confirmed their 2019 employment numbers.
 The deadline for confirming or amending a Tribal government’s 2019 employment numbers was July 23, 2021 at 11:59 PM PST.
 Following the July 23, 2021 deadline, Treasury calculated Employment Allocations for those Tribal governments that confirmed or submitted amended employment numbers.
 In August, Treasury communicated to Tribal governments the amount of their portion of the Employment Allocation and the anticipated delivery date of the payment.

-99.9% of funds have been distributed to eligible Tribal Governments and are being used to make a difference in communities.
+Treasury has obligated and distributed 99.9% of funds to eligible Tribal Governments, which are being used to make a difference in communities.

 RECIPIENT COMPLIANCE AND REPORTING Guidance